blues/app-accelerators/69-injection-molding-shot-to-shot-process-monitor/README.md

 ## 8. Data Flow

 ![Data flow: 10 Hz idle pressure sampling escalates to 20 Hz capture on shot detection → 5 shot-level features extracted → shot.qo (per shot, templated) and shot_alert.qo (sync:true on out-of-spec) → Notehub routes](diagrams/03-data-flow.svg)

 **Collected.** During each shot: a continuous time series of injection-manifold pressure (PSI) and mold temperature (°C) sampled at 20 Hz.
 After each shot: five aggregated features (peak pressure, fill time, pack pressure, mold temperature average, and mold-temperature trend slope) plus total shot duration and a per-boot-session shot sequence number (`cycle`).
 Pack pressure and the mold-temperature trend slope (`cool_c_s`) are recorded for downstream trend analysis; they do not trigger alerts.
-Note that `cool_c_s` reflects multi-shot mold-surface temperature drift rather than the within-shot cooling transient — see §7 for the probe response-time limitation — and should be interpreted over a run of shots, not individually.
+Note that `cool_c_s` reflects multi-shot mold-surface temperature drift rather than the within-shot cooling transient.
+See §7 for the probe response-time limitation, and should be interpreted over a run of shots, not individually.

 **Transmitted.**
 - `shot.qo` — one Note per shot (or per N shots if `report_every_n_shots` is set).
 Queued in the Notecard and synced on the hourly outbound schedule.
 Template-encoded for wire efficiency.